-Principle Reporting/Disclosure Explanation of compliance Voting Remuneration policy and implementation report should be tabled every year for separate non-binding advisory votes at AGM Measures taken in the event that remuneration policy/implementation report or both have been voted against by 25% or more of voting rights exercised In the event of the above, the following should be disclosed in the background statement: engagements with dissenting shareholders and manner and form of such engagement nature of steps taken to address objections/concerns In terms of the Companies Act, non-executive directors' fees must be submitted as a special resolution for shareholder approval, within 2 years preceding payment Astral will, in line with recommended practices in King IV and JSE listing requirements, table both the remuneration policy and the implementation report for separate non-binding advisory votes to shareholders at the AGM.
+Principle Reporting/Disclosure Explanation of compliance Voting Remuneration policy and implementation report should be tabled every year for separate non-binding advisory votes at AGM Measures taken in the event that remuneration policy/implementation report or both have been voted against by 25% or more of voting rights exercised In the event of the above, the following should be disclosed in the background statement: engagements with dissenting shareholders and manner and form of such engagement nature of steps taken to address objections/concerns In terms of the Companies Act, non-executive directors' fees must be submitted as a special resolution for shareholder approval, within 2 years preceding payment At the February 2017 AGM 79.95% of votes cast were in favour of the policy.
+Astral will, in line with recommended practices in King IV, table both the remuneration policy and the implementation report for separate non- binding advisory votes to shareholders for the first time at the AGM in February 2018.
 The remuneration policy will provide for measures that Astral commits to take in the event that either the remuneration policy or the implementation report, or both, are voted against by 25% or more of the votes exercised at the AGM.
-The voting results will be published including the steps to be taken by management to address any concerns of shareholders voting against the resolutions.
+With effect from the AGM in February 2018, the voting results will be published as well as the steps to be taken by management to address any concerns of shareholders voting against the resolutions.
 15 The governing body should ensure that assurance services and functions enable an effective control environment, and that these support the integrity of information for internal decision-making and of the organisation's external reports Assurance of external reports Disclosure in external reports of type of assurance process applied, in addition to the independent, external audit opinions, including: brief description of nature and scope of assurance functions, and services and processes underlying preparation of report statement by governing body on integrity of report and basis of this statement Internal audit Refer to Audit committee disclosures in Principle 8 above The Audit and Risk Committee reviews the combined assurance approach.
 The Audit Committee annually reviews the expertise, resources and experience of the company's finance function.
 Internal Audit department complies with the standards as set by the Institute of Internal Auditors for Professional Practice of Internal Auditing and Code of Ethics.
 Internal Audit methodology includes as risk based approach.
 Formal review of the External independent service providers on an annual basis.
 Regular monitoring of the approved audit plan.